Dreezyagu/Dreezyagu/README.md

 - 👋 Hi, I’m @Dreezyagu
-- 👀 I’m a Mobile Engineer
+- 👀 I’m a Software Engineer, Data and Cloud
-- 🌱 I’m an experienced developer using the Dart and Flutter tools
-- 💞️ I’m looking to collaborate on any Mobile application. iOS/Android
+- 💞️ I’m looking to collaborate on any application.
 - 📫 How to reach me- email: aaifeanyi20@outlook.com

 <!---